kylebueche/kylebueche.github.io/projects/ray-tracer.md

 The sqrt method is based on Newton's method for calculating a square root.
 Another idea is to treat the range from 0 to x as a binary search range, and then checking if (0 + x)/2 squared is less than, greater than, or equal to the square root.
 In practice, however, this has the same runtime as Newton's algorithm, and Newton's algorithm takes less iterations on average.

-Eventually, when I've implemented dot products and cross products and the line-plant-intersection-checker, I'll try drawing a basic triangle in 3d space.
+News flash: The CPU has hardware instructions that does it way faster, and the standard library takes advantage of this.
+Also this was causing WEIRD artifacts later on, so I eventually caved to using the standard math library.

+I then implemented dot products, and all the other things I mentioned above, and I don't quite have to time to detail the process right now, but you can check out the code on my GitHub if you want!

 #### Additional Notes

-The finished product is not going to be very efficient, as every operation defined by me is happening on the cpu.
+The finished product is not very efficient, as every operation defined by me is happening on the cpu.
 Despite this, my goal is to understand how a ray tracer works behind the scenes.
-Once I've finished this project, I'll take a stab at using a graphics API like DirectX to do the same thing more efficiently (and probably more elegantly).
+I'll eventually take a stab at using a graphics API like DirectX to do the same thing more efficiently (and probably more elegantly).